 Related: How to Manage Third-Party AI Risk: 10 Tips for Financial Institutions

-Enforcement actions are also helpful resources for identifying gaps in your risk management program.
-For example, the Securities and Exchange Commission (SEC) charged two investment advisers with “making false and misleading statements about their use of artificial intelligence.”
+Enforcement actions offer another window into regulatory expectations.
+For example, the SEC charged two investment advisers with “making false and misleading statements about their use of artificial intelligence.”
 The enforcement action — and $400,000 in combined civil penalties — sent a clear message to financial companies: Ensure your AI claims are accurate, transparent, and well-documented.

 - Risk identification: Pinpoint where GenAI is being used, both internally and through vendors, and consider creating an AI inventory to help identify and manage AI risks.
 Stay updated on the latest AI-related regulatory updates so you don’t miss any notable changes.
 Automated compliance management software can help your FI stay updated on changes relevant to your organization’s size, resources, and geography.